What Is Executive Coaching?

 Why Is Executive Coaching Important?

 In the past, executive coaching was the mainstay – and often the sole part – of many L&D programs.
 Those in executive positions are always a fraction of an organization’s total headcount, so they require relatively few L&D resources, while their high skill level and capabilities are imperative for the survival of the company.
+These two factors justify the cost of individual coaching engagements.

 Executive coaching programs offer benefits to both executives and their organizations, including: